bmackenty/Javascript-game/README.md

 # Javascript Game
 This is a rework of a javascript implementation of a simple ascii art RPG game using classes and variables with names that make sense.
-There is a <strike>worse</strike> version of this online at [https://yeoldequiveringcommunistzombies.com/](yeoldequiveringcommunistzombies.com).

 This game is used to facilitate an after-school computer club for high school students (ages 15 to 18).